malenavelarde/malenavelarde/README.md

 ### Hi there 👋

+- I'm a graduate student in Latin American Literature Program at Universidad de San Martín.
+- I'm interested in Antroposcene studies and open science research.
+- I'm currently working on WikiLetras, a platform that allows people investigating in Literature and Linguistics field look up information on projects and scholarship.
+- I'm also working on Latin American Literature in Transition (Cambridge Universtity Press) website.
+- I'm currently learning cartography cataloging.

 <!--
 **malenavelarde/malenavelarde** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.